mohdjaber000/ninja-forms-conditional-logic/readme.txt

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://ninjaforms.com/documentation/intro/)

 == Changelog ==

+= 3.0.16 (02 August 2017) =

+*Bugs:*

+* Action conditions should now properly support calculations.
+* Fixed a bug that could cause calculations to fail when using Conditional Logic.

 = 3.0.15 (27 June 2017) =